apache/seatunnel/docs/en/concept/sql-config.md

 ```

 * The `SELECT` part directly uses the name of the source-mapped table, indicating that all data from the source table will be inserted into the target table.
-* sing this syntax does not generate related `transform` configurations.
+* Using this syntax does not generate related `transform` configurations.
 This syntax is generally used in multi-table synchronization scenarios.
 For example:

 ```sql
 CREATE TABLE source_table WITH (